Indonesia, SE Asia

 What a year.
 Last year I had a predictable life.
 Work routines, and friend routines, with some family visits and weekend trips thrown in to boot.

 And the start of 2019?
 In Bali.
 Happily unemployed.
 Running low(er) on savings.
-A dozen countries and countless life experiences later and still having absolutely no idea what I want to do with my career when I get home.
+A dozen countries and countless life experiences later and absolutely no idea what I want to do with my career when I get home.

 Stop avoiding decisions.